Ryan Phillips

-Ryan Phillips (born November 15, 1982) is the defensive coordinator for the BC Lions of the Canadian Football League (CFL) and a former professional Canadian football defensive back.
+Ryan Phillips (born November 15, 1982) is the secondary coach and pass game coordinator for the BC Lions of the Canadian Football League (CFL) and a former professional Canadian football defensive back.
 He played most of his career with the BC Lions, where he has been part of two Grey Cup championship teams (94th Grey Cup and 99th Grey Cup) and was the last remaining active Lions player from the 2006 roster that won the 2006 Grey Cup.
 He holds numerous Lions franchise records and had been named a western all-star five times and a league all-star four times.
 Phillips was known for his durability, having only missed four games in his 12-year career which includes a consecutive games-played streak of 181 games.
 He was also a member of the Montreal Alouettes in 2017.
 He is a 2006 graduate of Eastern Washington University which is also where he played college football for the Eastern Washington Eagles.